Building Bridges in a Divided State

 Graham speaking to civic and religious leaders in Kano

 In Kano, in the Muslim north, a city where Osama bin Laden was a hero to many, Graham told the story of Joel Bisina, a Nigerian hero working for peaceful solutions to deadly violence in the troubled Delta region of the country.
 In one of the poorest slums in Lagos, he worked with young leaders to improve their efforts to provide leadership for community development.
 In Abuja, t nation’s capital, he met with senior non-governmental organization (NGO) leaders to explore how Giraffe ideas and materials might help them in their efforts.

 With a huge percentage of Nigeria’s population under 25 years old, Graham spent much of his visit talking to educators and youth leaders about how to engage kids in service projects, giving them skills and hope for the future.
 He urged Nigerians to tell their kids the stories of the real heroes in Nigeria’s rich history, and why it was important to give kids the freedom to explore their powers as agents of change, even when that means rocking a few boats.

 Giraffe Heroes Project curricula and books proved very popular, especially Stick Your Neck Out, Graham's guide for social and political activists.
-In an arrangment with the book's US publisher, Stick Your Neck Out is now being published by Rehoboth Books, a publisher based in Lagos.
-This allows it to be sold at a price low enough to get it to many more activists and change agents who need it all over the country.
+In an arrangment with the book's US publisher, Stick Your Neck Out can now be published by Rehoboth Books, a publisher based in Lagos.
+This would allow it to be sold at a price low enough to get it to many more activists and change agents who need it all over the country.